 New Church Road was originally laid out as an elegant approach road to St.George’s church – new at the time – but contained some poor housing by 1898.
 After the war, houses started to be cleared and prefabs were built in this area of the park.
 Back down New Church Road, outside the park, stands Evelina Mansions.
 With its decorative flourishes of brick and ironwork, it was built to provide decent accommodation for the urban working classes.

-New Church Road is now one of the last ‘ghost roads’ of Burgess Park – residual streets today stranded amidst green space.
-Just tarmac and kerbs remain – without traffic, buildings, or borders.
-It represents an echo of times when this area was densely built over, and bustling with homes and businesses.
-Over nearly 200 years, it has seen a whole community come and go, and now even the road is slated for removal in 2017.
+New Church Road was one of the last ‘ghost roads’ of Burgess Park – residual streets left stranded amidst green space as the park developed.
+Just tarmac and kerbs without traffic, buildings, or borders.
+Closed to traffic in 2003, it served as an echo of times when this area was densely built over, and bustling with homes and businesses.
+Over nearly 200 years, it saw a whole community come and go.
+Finally, it was removed in 2018 and barely a trace remains.

 The road was originally built around 1826, chiefly to allow horse and carriage to drive from Walworth Road right up to the new St. George’s church, passing alongside the Grand Surrey Canal as it did so.
 The moneyed Georgian couple could arrive in all their finery, and in some comfort, for Sunday prayers.

 Such a trip would pass the St.George’s National School, facing the canal on the north bank.
 The National Schools were established throughout England and Wales from 1811 onwards.
 They offered an elementary education to the children of the poor – one specifically in line with the teachings of the Church of England.
 Before about 1800, apart from the few charity schools, poorer children had little chance of any formal education.